aivinthomas/react-markdown-math/README.md

 ## API

-The default export is `ReactMarkdown`.
+The default export is `ReactMarkdownMath`.

 ### `markdown`